Study of Central Exclusive Production of $\pi^+\pi^-$, $K^+K^-$ and $p \bar{p}$ Pairs in Proton-Proton Collisions at $\sqrt{s} = 510$ GeV with the STAR Detector at RHIC: Event selection

 In the CEP processes, the $\pTmiss$ should be equal to zero due to momentum conservation.
-The distribution of $\pTmiss$ of the events passing the first two set of criteria is shown in~figure~\ref{06pTMiss}.
+Figure~\ref{06pTMiss} shows the $\pTmiss$ distribution of CEP event candidates before the exclusivity requirement.
 The peak at low $\pTmiss$ is due to the exclusive events.
 In each coordinate in the ($p_x^{\text{miss}}, p_y^{\text{miss}}$) space, the peaks are centered at zero.
-However, in any event the ($p_x^{\text{miss}}, p_y^{\text{miss}}$) do not have to be zero at the same time, hence the peak in the $\pTmiss$ is shifted.
-Its width is predominantly determined by the beam angular divergence of 90~$\mu$rad.
+Due to the finite resolution in both $p_x^{\text{miss}}$ and $p_y^{\text{miss}}$, the distribution of $\pTmiss$ is shifted away from zero and peaks at a non-zero value.
+Its width is predominantly determined by the beam angular divergence of 90~$\mu$rad \footnote{ For a 255 GeV beam, a beam angular divergence of 90~$\mu$rad corresponds to a smearing of approximately $\sigma_{p_{x,y}}^{\text{divergence}} \approx 23$~MeV for each transverse component of the forward proton momentum.
+The intrinsic RP momentum resolution contributes at the level of $\sim$10~MeV and is therefore subdominant.
+The resulting forward-proton transverse-momentum resolution is $\sigma_{p_{x,y}}^{\text{proton}} \approx 25$~MeV, leading to $\sigma(\pTmiss) \approx 35$~MeV.
+The contribution from the momentum resolution of the central system is significantly smaller and is therefore neglected.}.
 Events are selected if they have $\pTmiss < 120$~MeV as illustrated by the black dashed line in~figure~\ref{06pTMiss}.
 The red line is the fit and its extrapolation into the signal region.